 Resource models provide more granular views into how your staff are working and their capacity for work, as well as better visibility into project timeframes and deadlines.

 Tempus Resource uses ‘What-If’ analysis for sophisticated scenario planning, helping you discover the best possible resource deployment and allocation scenarios for any given project.
 You’re able to test ideas and hypothesize potential approaches to resource allocation.
 What if you added two resources to a project—how much could you reduce a deadline for a project?
 What if you removed three underperforming resources from your project?
-What would the affect be on overall costs?
+What would the effect be on overall costs?
 ‘What-If’ analysis gives you the answers to these questions in a risk-free environment, without committing your time and money to see if it pays off.

 This ultimately makes it easier to plan your projects to get the most out of your workers, ensuring they are being allocated the right amount of work, and the work that’s right for them.
 This way, you will be far less likely to deal with disengaged staff.